Located in the mountains of northern Laos, Luang Prabang is nestled between the Mekong and Nam Khan rivers and reaches 700 meters above sea level.

 It is a popular backpacker destination, but don't expect boozy bars and clubs; this is more a place that travellers come to chill out after a spell of late nights, diving and trekking in Southern Thailand.

 Things close up pretty early in Luang Prabang, with the only nightlife being a bowling alley that brings together foreigners and locals in a bowling-cum-disco setting.

-There are a few spots in Luang Prabang to join young Laoation people dancing to the popular Mor Lam-Luk Tuung music and Thai pop songs, but as the town shuts down around 10pm, you will probably find yourself enjoying a Beer Laos outside your guesthouse and turning in early.
+There are a few spots to join young Laoation people dancing to Mor Lam and Thai pop songs, but as the main town shuts down around 10pm (after the night market), you will probably find yourself enjoying a Beer Laos outside your guesthouse and turning in early.

 Stay near the night market and you will be a stone's throw from the epic Mekong River that winds down through the valleys, carving up the jungle and playing host to wading fisherman casting chained nets into its waters.